I’m on the road again – Painting in Norfolk

 I began with some oil paintings of the riverside, In the country park.
 With ducks, swans, and a canoe and rowing club, providing plenty of colourful activity.
 The following day was spent at Winterton beach and its wonderful sand dunes, here is an example.

-After the beach, I followed the coast up past Mundesley, looking for quieter places to paint and found this gem, of a receding cliffside, and called it coastal erosion.
+After the beach, I followed the coast up past Mundesley, looking for quieter places to paint and found this gem, of a receding cliffside.
+I called it coastal erosion.
 In the afternoon I moved on to Hickling Broad, an old favourite of mine.
 Here I decided to stop off and paint this charming old

-Other places I visited and painted included Loddon meadows and Barton Turf, where I found a cornish ‘crabber’.
+Other places I visited and painted while on the road again, included Loddon meadows and Barton Turf.
+Here I found a cornish ‘crabber’.
 A traditional timber sailing boat.
 I also visited Blakeney Quay on the north coast.
 Norfolk has so much to offer plein air artists.
 All these and more, are in my website gallery, click on any photo to be taken there!

 Above is a dip pen Indian Ink and watercolour drawing of some old ruins in the country park.